LucaCagnini/LB2_project_Group_3/Model_performances/README.md

 ## **Performance Analysis**

-The script **model_evaluation.ipynb** contains the evaluation procedure that took in account different features fo differentiate our results.
+The script **model_evaluation.ipynb** contains the evaluation procedure that took in account different features to differentiate our results on the SVM model.
+The script **benchmark_test.ipynb** contains the same procedure applied to the deep learning network.
 During the model evaluation phase, several in-depth analyses were conducted to better understand the model’s behavior and error patterns, focusing on False Negatives (FN) and False Positives (FP).
 These analyses aim to identify biological or compositional reasons behind the misclassifications and assess the robustness of the feature set.

 ---

 ## **False Negative (FN) Analysis**